redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_rule_describe.md

 ### Examples

 ```
-## Display configuration details of global validity rule for current Service Registry instance
+## Display the configuration details of the global validity rule for the current Service Registry instance
 $ rhoas service-registry rule describe --rule-type=validity

-## Display configuration details of compatibility rule for a specific artifact
+## Display the configuration details of the compatibility rule for a specific artifact
 $ rhoas service-registry rule describe --rule-type=compatibility --artifact-id=my-artifact --group=my-group

 ```